Cherry Point, Wash.

-Situated on 2,400 acres and employing about 875 full-time employees, the facility processes approximately 230,000 barrels of crude oil a day, primarily transportation fuels.
+Situated on 3,300 acres and employing about 875 full-time employees, the facility processes more than 9 millions gallons of crude oil a day, primarily transportation fuels.
 It provides about 20 percent of the gasoline market in Washington and Oregon, the majority of jet fuel for Seattle, Portland and Vancouver, BC international airports, and is the largest West Coast supplier of jet fuel to the US military.

 BP-Husky Refining LLC (i.e., the Toledo Refinery) occupies 585 acres just east of the city of Toledo, Ohio.
 Operating continuously since 1919, the facility has undergone numerous improvements and expansions to achieve its current nameplate capacity for processing 160,000 barrels of crude oil daily.

 BP and Husky Energy finalized the formation of two 50/50 joint ventures in 2008.
 One joint venture will develop Husky's Sunrise oil sands field located in Alberta, Canada, while the other joint venture will operate and reposition the refinery located in Ohio.
 This gives the refinery access to a reliable source of North American crude oil, ensuring the facility's future for years to come.